The name of this association shall be the Waycroft-Woodlawn Civic Association

 office or position for the remainder of the term.

-Section A. General meetings shall be held monthly from September through May on the
+Section A. General meetings shall be held every other month from October through May

 meeting or by the executive board.